Kegels vs Hypopressives: What's Better? | Shropshire Pilates

 Kegels have been the traditional exercises for pelvic floor strengthening.
 They involve a conscious contraction of the pelvic floor muscles.
 While Kegels can be effective for some, they may not be the “go to” for pelvic floor health as was once thought.

-The Rise of Hypopressive Exercises
+The Rise of Hypopressives Exercises

 Effectiveness

-Hypopressives: A Broader Impact
+Hypopressives Exercises: A Broader Impact

 Kegels: Isolated Muscle Engagement

 Conversely, Kegels target a specific set of muscles.
-While this may be beneficial for some localised strengthening, it may not offer the same comprehensive benefits as the Hypopressives technique which addresses the whole system.
+While this may be beneficial for some localised strengthening, it may not offer the same comprehensive benefits as the Hypopressives exercises which addresses the whole system.

 Consistency Over Frequency

-When it comes to Hypopressives exercise, consistency is key and its super important that you incorporate it into your daily routine – just 10 minutes.
+When it comes to Hypopressives exercises, consistency is key and its super important that you incorporate it into your daily routine – just 10 minutes.
 This is where accountability plays a vital role and the guidance of a qualified health professional is key to reaping the benefits of this magical technique.

 Please contact me via the contact page or at wjoelson@icloud.com

-Share this
+Share